fnekovar/ms-tsp-solver/README.md

 # ms-tsp-solver

-Code repository for the paper: ulti-tour Set Traveling Salesman Problem in Planning Power Transmission Line Inspection.
+Code repository for the paper:\
+Multi-tour Set Traveling Salesman Problem in Planning Power Transmission Line Inspection.

 Solver for multi-tour set TSP in power line inspection.
 Executable argument should be path to the configuration file.